code-newbies/trello_newsletter/README.md

 ## Usage

-Before we can begin, clone the gem into your directory.
+Before we can begin, clone the gem into your directory:

+`git clone git@github.com:code-newbies/trello_newsletter.git`

 Next is setting up your environment variables.
 Your environment variables will store your secret API key's.
 We need two sets of API key's to get this working; Trello and Mailchimp.

 #### Trello key
 We use the [ruby-trello](https://github.com/jeremytregunna/ruby-trello) gem and these instructions are appropriated from